bradonomics/bradonomics.com/_articles/2013-02-07-education-of-millionaires-summary.md

 ## Success Skill #3: What Every Successful Person Needs to Know About Marketing, and How to Teach Yourself

-For Ellsberg, marketing means direct-response copywriting and this chapter is dedicated to examples of why this is a good method of marketing to understand.
+For Ellsberg, marketing means direct-response copywriting, and this chapter is dedicated to examples of why this is a good method of marketing to understand.
 According to Ellsberg the way to learn direct-response copywriting is to model those people who are already good at it.
 He recommends signing up to the email lists of the below marketers and studying their copy.

 *   [Copyblogger](http://www.copyblogger.com/)
 *   [Marie Forleo](http://www.marieforleo.com/)